Dana Stevens (screenwriter): Career

 She has written films including The Woman King, starring Viola Davis and directed by Gina Prince-Bythewood; the Netflix hit Fatherhood, starring Kevin Hart; the adaptation of Nicholas Sparks' novel, Safe Haven, directed by Lasse Hallstrom; City of Angels, starring Nicolas Cage and Meg Ryan; For Love of the Game, directed by Sam Raimi; Blink, directed by Michael Apted; and Life or Something Like It, starring Angelina Jolie.
-She was the creator and executive producer of What About Brian, an ABC television series produced by J. J. Abrams that aired for two seasons and "Reckless" on CBS.
+She has also worked in TV, creating the 2006 ABC comedy-drama What About Brian and the 2014 CBS legal drama Reckless.

 Stevens did an uncredited rewrite on The World Is Not Enough, directed by her then-husband Michael Apted, primarily to strengthen the female characters' roles.
 She was the last female screenwriter involved with writing a Bond film until Phoebe Waller-Bridge provided a script polish to No Time to Die in 2019.

-She is a regular advisor at the Sundance Institute writer and filmmaker labs, and serves on the final selection committee for the academy's Nicholl's Fellowship Screenwriting Award.
+She is a regular advisor at the Sundance Institute writer and filmmaker labs and serves on the final selection committee for the academy's Nicholl's Fellowship Screenwriting Award.